 Depending on the variety of pumpkin, it can last for several weeks or even months when stored properly.

-See also How to cook cow head
+See also How long to cook zucchini in slow cooker

 Before using a stored pumpkin, always inspect it for any signs of mold, rot, or damage.
 Discard any pumpkins that show these signs.